 The critical accounting policies adopted by the directors relate to property, plant and equipment, taxation, pensions and revenue and are described below.
 The accounting policies have been applied consistently throughout the year and the preceding year.

 Adoption of new or revised standards

-In the current year, the following new and revised Standards and Interpretations have been adopted with these financial statements.
+In the current year, the following new and revised Standards and Interpretations have been adopted and have affected the amounts reported in these financial statements.